Key Clauses to Include in Your California Lease Agreement

 The rental lease agreement in California should define the legal right of access to your property.
 In order to avoid claims of unauthorized entry, you need to state the time period of advance notice.

 California uses the term “reasonable notice.”
 Emergencies aside, your advance notice should be at least 24 hours before entering.
 However, it is 48 hours if you conduct a move-out inspection that your tenant requested.
 The latter has to be connected with possible security deposit deductions.

-The Bottom Line: what to include in your California lease agreement
+The Bottom Line: What to include in your California lease agreement

-Your California agreement provides a legal basis for any tenancy-related actions you would pursue in the future.
+Your California lease agreement provides a legal basis for any tenancy-related actions you would pursue in the future.

 Start off by defining whether the rental document is a lease or rental agreement.
 Move on by collecting the adult tenant names and setting the occupancy limits.

-Note that this article covered the basics of key clauses in your lease agreement.
+Note that this article covered the basics of key clauses in your California lease agreement.
 Other clauses include:

 - Repairs and maintenance